RobertDWhite/WhiteMatterTech/content/posts/sola-coffea/index.md

 ## Why I Built It

-I required a single application that could supplant the dispersed notes, spreadsheets, and half-forgotten mental records I was maintaining about coffees I had encountered.
+I love trying new coffees and wanted a single application that could supplant the dispersed notes, spreadsheets, and half-forgotten mental records I was maintaining about coffees I had encountered.
 Every existing option felt either too rudimentary or excessively cluttered.
 I wanted something that presented well, synchronized across devices, and could mature alongside my coffee knowledge.

-Sola Coffea was constructed entirely from scratch as a native SwiftUI application with CoreData and CloudKit.
-No web views, no cross-platform frameworks.
-Every screen, animation, and interaction was designed specifically for iOS.

 ---